 The following configuration settings are supported:

-description: A human-readable description of the command/notebook.
+description: A human-readable description of the task.
 This does not need to be unique.
 The default description consists of a timestamp and the entrypoint of the command.

-environment: Specifies the environment of the container that is used to execute the command/notebook.
+environment: Specifies the environment of the container that is used to execute the task.

 image: Specifies a Docker image to use when executing the workload.
 The image must be available via

 docker pullto every Determined agent machine in the cluster.
 Users can customize the image used for GPU vs. CPU agents by specifying a dict with two keys,